-Verbatim transcription captures every single word and sound from a video or audio file in text, the exact same way those words were originally spoken, and it includes absolutely everything, from filler words, false starts, to grammatical errors, as well as any other cues that might provide helpful context and set the scene of the scenario in which the file was recorded.
+Verbatim transcription captures every single word and sound from a video or audio file in text, the exact same way those words were originally spoken, and it includes absolutely everything, from filler words, and false starts, to grammatical errors, as well as any other cues that might provide helpful context and set the scene of the scenario in which the file was recorded.
 That means capturing not just what was said on the audio, but also how was it said and in what circumstances it was said.

-What?s the difference between verbatim and non-verbatim transcription?
+What's the difference between verbatim and non-verbatim transcription?

 Verbatim is where a transcriptionist types in everything they hear, including non-speech sounds, interjections or signs of active listening, filler words, false starts, self-corrections, and stutters.
 This type of transcript requires a keen ear and attention to detail, and that's why this kind of transcription costs a little bit extra.

-Non-verbatim transcription, on the other hand, is cleaned up to remove filler words, stammers, and anything that takes away from the core message of what?s being said.
+Non-verbatim transcription, on the other hand, is cleaned up to remove filler words, stammers, and anything that takes away from the core message of what's being said.

 How do you transcribe verbatim?